 For many people, Love is the greatest obstacle to letting go.
 But The Art Of Letting Go demonstrates how it must be understood that once we let go, the love which we originally felt is now of a different nature.
 Love is the primary force which leads us into a relationship and it is also the primary force for leading us successfully out of a relationship.
 It is learning how to change the form of love which offers the individual the power to transcend suffering and to begin on the path to fulfillment in life.

-Healing through letting go
+Healing through letting go of a relationship

 Letting Go.
 Releasing.
 Moving on.